-But what if we tried something more natural to solve this problem?
+But what if you tried something more natural to solve this problem?

-Exercise helps you to destress and feel much more relaxed.
+Exercise helps you to reduce your stress levels and feel much more relaxed.
 As a consequence, this will help you sleep much better.
 Furthermore, practicing yoga increases melatonin production.

 3. You’ll be happier

 Why are people who often exercise happy?
 Could yoga help improve your mood?
-It’s impossible to always be joyful and in a good mood.
-However, practicing yoga can help us to achieve a state of tranquility and harmony the majority of the time.
+It’s impossible to stay in a good mood all the time.
+However, practicing yoga can help you achieve a state of tranquility and harmony the majority of the time.

 Furthermore, this practice increases serotonin levels.
-This very important hormone is responsible for making us feel cheerful.
+This very important hormone is responsible for making you feel cheerful.
 If you’re unhappy and you don’t know why, maybe you should start practicing yoga.

 4. You will live longer

-With only 15 minutes of yoga a day, you can enjoy all the benefits that we’ve mentioned above.
-However, this practice also makes you live longer!
-In other words, those who practice yoga will live a long time.
+With only 15 minutes of yoga a day, you can enjoy all the benefits that we covered above.
+However, this habit can also make you live longer!

-Here we find an important part of practicing yoga, which is that it prevents us from developing degenerative diseases.
-These illnesses use up our energy, make us live for a shorter amount of time with a worse quality of life.
+Some experts say that practicing yoga may prevent you from developing degenerative diseases.
+These illnesses use up your energy, make you live for a shorter amount of time, and worsen your quality of life.

 5. You will be able to concentrate better

-Our concentration is very important, since it allows us to learn better, take in information in a simpler way, and it can even improve our memory.
-Furthermore, yoga also helps us to solve problems more effectively.
+Concentration is very important, since it allows you to learn better, take in information more efficiently, and it can even improve your memory.
+Furthermore, yoga also helps you solve problems more effectively.

-We can believe that other physical exercise can also help us in this way, but the truth is that yoga is an activity that inevitably involves concentration.
+You might say that other types of physical exercise can also help you mentally.
+Even if that’s true, yoga is an activity that involves a lot of concentration.
 This is why it helps to strengthen and build it.

 6. Yoga improves your sexual relationships

 Yoga not only benefits you, but also the people around you.
-For instance, this practice improves the relationship between you and your partner, which is important if we’re aiming to achieve balance in all areas of our life.
+For instance, practicing yoga may improve the relationship between you and your partner.
+Your love life is definitely a part of achieving balance in all areas of your life.

-As a result of this, sex becomes more pleasurable and this is also beneficial for your relationship with your partner.
+As a result of this, sex becomes more pleasurable.
+This is also beneficial for your relationship with your partner.